-The DeepLabv3+ network contains multiple feature channel fusion operations, and the features of different channels undergo different convolution operations, and as the convolution depth increases, the semantic features obtained become more abstract, and their impact on target prediction will be different.
+The DeepLabv3+ network contains multiple feature channel fusion operations, and the features of different channels undergo different convolution operations, and, as the convolution depth increases, the semantic features obtained become more abstract, and their impact on target prediction will be different.
 The attention mechanism can selectively focus on important information with high weights and ignore irrelevant information with low weights.
 In addition, the mechanism can adaptively adjust the information weights to select critical information according to the scene requirements, which enhances the scalability and robustness of the model.
-Squeeze and Energize (SE) Attention is one of the most influential attention mechanisms, which learns inter-channel relationships and compresses them into channel importance vectors through global information pooling, squeezing, and excitation operations, and scales them to 0 to 1 through excitation operations, which ultimately achieves attention weighting for different channels.
-However, SE Module ignores the location information (Hu et al., 2018).
-To compensate for SE attention, Woo et al. proposed the Convolutional Block Attention Module (CBAM), which introduces spatial information encoding through the convolution of a largesize kernel(Woo et al., 2018), but it can only capture local relations and not long-term dependencies that are important for visual tasks.
+Squeeze and Energize (SE) attention is one of the most influential attention mechanisms, which learns inter-channel relationships and compresses them into channel importance vectors through global information pooling, squeezing, and excitation operations, and scales them to 0 to 1 through excitation operations, which ultimately achieves attention weighting for different channels.
+However, the SE module ignores the location information (Hu et al., 2018).
+To compensate for SE attention, Woo et al. (2018) proposed the Convolutional Block Attention Module (CBAM), which introduces spatial information encoding through the convolution of a large-size kernel, but it can only capture local relations and not long-term dependencies that are important for visual tasks.
 In order to obtain long-distance dependencies with accurate location information, coordinate attention has been further proposed.

-Coordinate attention (Hou et al., 2021) allow the attention mechanism to capture long-range dependencies and precise location information in different spatial directions so that the network can focus more on regions or targets of interest.
-It encodes spatial information into two parallel onedimensional feature codes, and uses the two one-dimensional feature codes to insert coordinate information to avoid the loss of position information caused by two-dimensional global pooling.
+Coordinate attention (Hou et al., 2021) allows the attention mechanism to capture long-range dependencies and precise location information in different spatial directions so that the network can focus more on regions or targets of interest.
+It encodes spatial information into two parallel one-dimensional feature codes and uses the two one-dimensional feature codes to insert coordinate information to avoid the loss of position information caused by two-dimensional global pooling.
 Coordinates encode accurate position information for channel relations and long-term dependencies in two steps: coordinate information embedding and coordinated attention generation.

-Coordinate information embedding:
+Coordinate information embedding

 In coordinate attention, to better capture long-range dependencies with precise location information, we use a pair of one-dimensional feature encoding operations.
-The spatial extent of the pooling kernels (H,1) is used to encode channel of horizontal coordinates, while the spatial extent of the pooling kernels (1,W) is used to encode channel of vertical coordinates.
-Given the input $X = \{x_1, x_2, ..., x_C\} \in \mathbb{R}^{C \times H \times W}$ , the output of the c th channel with height h can be expressed as where $x_c(h,i)$ indicates the value of the height coordinate h and width coordinate j position feature map of the channel c and w is the width of the feature map.
+The spatial extent of the pooling kernels (H, 1) is used to encode the channel of horizontal coordinates, while the spatial extent of the pooling kernels (1, W) is used to encode the channel of vertical coordinates.

+Given the input, $X = \{x_1, x_2, K, x_c\} \in \mathbb{R}^{C \times H \times W}$ the output of the c channel with height h can be expressed as where $x_c$ (h, i) indicates the value of the height coordinate h and width coordinate j position feature map of channel c and w is the width of the feature map.

-$$z_c^h(h) = \frac{1}{W} \sum{0 \le i < W} x_c(h, i)$$ (1)
+$$z{c}^{w}(h) = \frac{1}{H} \sum{0 \le j \le H} x{c}(j, w)$$ (1)